 - Where is your favorite place to go?

-- Name someone that makes you smile.
+- Name someone who makes you smile.

 - Who is your best friend and why?